trishume/pro/README.md

 ## The Pro Base

-`pro` can use a base directory to speed up its search for git repos.
+`pro` can use a base directory to narrow down its search for git repos.
 By default it uses your home folder.

 To set the base directory set the PRO_BASE environment variable or make